Constraint polynomial approach -- an alternative to the functional Bethe Ansatz method?: Discussion

 In the case of both Xie and Chen et al. modified Manning potentials with three parameters we have succeeded in determining {\em odd} parity eigenstates.
 Note that the original Ansatz (\ref{XiA}) by Xie \cite{Xi} and the Ansatz (\ref{CMpA}) of Chen et al. \cite{CWX} can capture only {\em even} parity solutions.
 The odd parity solutions can be obtained by replacing $\phi(x)$ in the Ansatz (\ref{XiA}) by $\tanh x\, \phi(x)$, and by modifying the Ansatz (\ref{CMpA}) of Chen et al. \cite{CWX} to (\ref{CMpAe}) by adding an extra $\sinh x$ factor.
-(Computational details have been relegated to the appendices \ref{sc:3pXMmm} and \ref{sc:3pCMmm}.)
+(Computational details have been relegated to the online supplementary material Secs. \ref{sc:3pXMmm} and \ref{sc:3pCMmm}.)
 Parity resolved solution for the DSHG system can be obtained by going from the Ansatz (\ref{dshgA}) to the Ansatz (\ref{hRAd}).

 For both the hyperbolic Razavy potential of Sec. \ref{sc:hRp} and the perturbed double sinh-Gordon system of Sec. \ref{sc:pdshg} either substitution of independent variable $z=\cosh^2x$ or $z=\sinh^2 x$ is possible to transform the Schr\"odinger equation into (\ref{qese}).
-That is illustrated in Appendix \ref{sec:zshs}.
+That is illustrated in the online supplementary material Sec. \ref{sec:zshs}.